 Then, add buttermilk and egg and continue beating.

-Next, sift together the flour, salt, pumpkin pie spice, and baking soda.
+In a medium bowl, sift together the flour, salt, pumpkin pie spice, and baking soda.
+Add to the butter mixture.

-Scoop the dough onto a prepared baking sheet and bake 10-12 minutes at 375 F.
+Scoop the dough onto baking sheets with parchment paper and bake 10-12 minutes at 375 F.

 Glaze time!
 Grab all your glaze ingredients and whisk them together.
-Adjust amount of milk to reach desired icing consistency.
+Adjust the amount of milk to reach the desired icing consistency.

-Finally, brush the glaze generously on top of the warm cookies.
+Finally, brush the glaze generously on top of the warm apple spice cookies and enjoy!

-I hope you and your family enjoy these delicious soft apple cookies as much as we do!
+I hope you and your family love these delicious apple cookies as much as we do!

 For the cookies: